jo/sync-tank/distributed-migration-strategies/index.md

 }
 ```

 The next time you retrieve this document, you can instruct CouchDB to also include any conflicting revisions and it will include the `_conflicts`-attribute.
 Based on this it is now possible to implement mechanisms for resolving conflicts in ways that fit your needs best.
-The important point is that CouchDB will not lose any information, provides reasonable defaults, and still gives you full flexibility over how to resolve the conflicts you encounter.
+This is great: CouchDB will not lose any information, it provides reasonable defaults, and it still gives you full flexibility over how to resolve the conflicts you encounter.

 For the time being, these notes will suffice as a review of central CouchDB concepts.
 We will touch upon many of the points throughout the rest of this article.
 Next up is an explanation of what we have in mind when we talk about schemas, migrations, and distributed systems.